 We are a global provider of shipping transportation services.
 We specialize in transporting dry bulk cargoes, including such commodities as iron ore, coal, grain and other materials along worldwide shipping routes.
-Currently, our operating fleet consists of 37 dry bulk carriers, of which 19 are Panamax, three are Kamsarmax, three are Post-Panamax, ten are Capesize and two are Newcastlemax vessels, having a combined carrying capacity of approximately 4.2 million dwt.
-In addition, we expect to take delivery of four vessels under construction, one in the second quarter of 2014 and three in 2016.
+Currently, our operating fleet consists of 40 dry bulk carriers, of which 20 are Panamax, three are Kamsarmax, three are Post-Panamax, twelve are Capesize and two are Newcastlemax vessels, having a combined carrying capacity of approximately 4.6 million dwt.
+In addition, we expect to take delivery of three vessels under construction in 2016.